Targeted Therapy Stalls Lung Cancer for Columbia Woman

 Mohammed Alnijoumi, MD

 When Bennett arrived at Ellis Fischel Cancer Center on Feb.
 16, 2017, she was assigned thoracic nurse navigator Blanche Lasta, BSN, RN, to guide her through treatments and coordinate her care with a multi-disciplinary team that included an interventional pulmonologist, medical oncologist and radiation oncologist.
-On the day of her first appointment, interventional pulmonologist Mohammed Alnijoumi, MD, quickly scheduled a biopsy of Bennett’s tumor to learn it was an advanced non-small cell adenocarcinoma.
+On the day of her first appointment, former MU Health Care interventional pulmonologist Mohammed Alnijoumi, MD, quickly scheduled a biopsy of Bennett’s tumor to learn it was an advanced non-small cell adenocarcinoma.
 The tests initially did not reveal any genetic mutations that would provide an opportunity for targeted treatment.

 “We tried immunotherapy, and I had a few good months, but we stopped after the scans showed the treatment wasn’t doing anything to the tumor or lesions,” Bennett said.